Best rates guaranteed

 Visit the village of Espelette

-Village located on the first foothills of the Pyrenees, Espelette is a labourdin village built around the Castle of the Barons of Ezpeleta.
+Village located on the first foothills of the Pyrenees, Espelette is a Labourdin village built around the Château des Barons d'Ezpeleta.
 The place was erected into a barony by Louis XI.
-The castle is listed as a "Historic Monument" and today it houses the Town Hall, the Tourist Office, the library and two exhibition halls.
+The castle is listed as a “Historic Monuments” and today it houses the Town Hall, the Tourist Office, the library and two exhibition rooms.

 Espelette pepper

 The village is famous for its famous pepper.
-The whole village has developed around shops and crafts from this exceptional product.
-More than 140 producers grow Espelette pepper in the region.
-Some producers will open their doors for you to visit their farm.
+The entire village developed around shops and crafts using this exceptional product.
+More than 140 producers cultivate Piment d’Espelette in the region.
+Some producers will open their doors to show you around their farm.

-Since 2000, Espelette pepper has been recognized by a Controlled Designation of Origin.
-This chilli has made a place for itself on the most beautiful plates and in the kitchens of the greatest restaurants.
-Meet at the Espelette market on Wednesday mornings to leave with this spice.
+Since 2000, the Piment d’Espelette has been recognized by a Appellation d’Origine Contrôlée.
+This pepper has found a place in the most beautiful plates and in the kitchens of the greatest restaurants.
+Meet at the Espelette market on Wednesday morning to take home this spice.

-Activities for all
+Activities for everyone

-The village of Espelette is at the foot of the mountain.
+The village of Espelette is located at the foot of the mountain.
 You can go for a hike, bike ride or horseback ride.
-You can practice many sporting activities a few minutes' drive away: climbing, rafting, Basque pelota, golf, fishing, etc. Go to the Tourist Office to find out all the good addresses nearby.
+You can practice many sporting activities a few minutes' drive away: climbing, rafting, Basque pelota, golf, fishing, etc. Go to the Tourist Office to find out all the good addresses nearby

 The festivities